Hi, I'm Rotem.

 How I got here

 I finished my degree in December 2024 and started at LexisNexis Risk Solutions the same month, working on the ThreatMetrix fraud detection product.
-I came in green — no design system experience, no enterprise research behind me.
-I closed the gap in three months by asking specific questions of senior designers and putting evenings and weekends into the work.
-By month seven I'd shipped a Figma-to-Storybook token pipeline that took palette updates from a full day with three people down to thirty seconds with one.
+By the seventh month I'd built a Figma-to-Storybook token pipeline that took palette updates from a full day of three-person work down to thirty seconds.
+The thing I learned there that I keep using: design infrastructure compounds.
+A good token system doesn't just make designs consistent, it makes everyone on the team faster.

 What I'm building now

 Since leaving LexisNexis in July 2025, I've been building the tools I wish existed.
-Pulse and Ghost — the two AI-native concept products documented on this site — alongside a VR golf game, a daily art practice, and the relaunch of my apparel brand.
+Pulse and Ghost (the two AI-native concept products documented on this site), alongside a VR golf game, a daily art practice, and the relaunch of my apparel brand.

 Looking for a team to bring this pace into.